rust-lang/rust/doc/tutorial.md

 A mutable variable and an immutable variable can refer to the same box, given that their types are compatible.
-Mutability of a box is a property of its type, however, so for example a mutable hande to an immutable box cannot be assigned a reference to a mutable box.
+Mutability of a box is a property of its type, however, so for example a mutable handle to an immutable box cannot be assigned a reference to a mutable box.

 ~~~~
 let a = @1;     // immutable box